Wopslang/Wops/doc/grammar.md

 ### Operators and Punctuation

 The following character sequences represent operators (including assignment operators) and punctuation.

-> We only put operators and punctuation which work on v0.1 alpha, so it can be updated.

 ```text
 +    &&    ==    !=    (    )